son-link/TinySQLite/README.md

 * $table (string, required): The table to insert the new row.
 * $values (array): Associative array with the values.

-**Returns:** A int value with the last insert id (if the table contains a PRIMARY KEy with AUTO_INCREMENT) or false if the query fails.
+**Returns:** A int value with the last insert id (if the table contains a PRIMARY KEY with AUTO_INCREMENT) or false if the query fails.

 ##### Example: